Tony-Kim09/messenger-app/README.md

 The project is broken down into a client and server folder.

+## Setting up .env file for connecting to Database Server

+Update the .env variable located in the server directory and set MONGODB_URI variable to the appropriate server to connect to.

 ## Connecting to the Database Server

-Install required packages by running "npm install"
+Install required packages by running "npm install".

-Update the .env variable and set MONGODB_URL variable to the appropriate server to connect to.

-Then finally, simply run command "npm run dev"
+Then simply run command "npm run dev"